andrewsali/Rlibcmaes/README.md

 This is a lightweight R wrapper on the libcmaes C++ library (https://github.com/beniz/libcmaes/).
 Currently it supports box-constrained optimization only.

 For expensive objective functions, parallel evaluations is made available by specifying a parallel cluster.
+Due to the R interpreter being non thread-safe, parallelization is not based on the openMPI decorators of libcmaes, but is handled directly through the R parallel package.
+It should be considered for expensive objective functions only or large population sizes.

-All of the libcmaes CMA algorithms are available for selection, as well as population size control & termination based on maximum function evaluations / x-convergence / function-convergence.
+All of the libcmaes implemented algorithms are available for selection, as well as population size control & termination based on maximum function evaluations / x-convergence / function-convergence.

 Available algorithms are listed in: https://github.com/andrewsali/Rlibcmaes/blob/master/R/cmaEsAlgo.R